yesmar/git-sync/README.markdown

-# git-update
+# git-sync

 Copyright © 2018 Ramsey Dow.
 All rights reserved.

 [![](https://img.shields.io/badge/license-GPL%20v3-blue.svg?maxAge=2592000)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 ![Platforms](https://img.shields.io/badge/platform-Linux%20|%20macOS-lightgrey.svg)

-The `git-update` script automates `git` fetching and merging across arbitrarily deep directory hierarchies.
-Non-option arguments passed on the command line are treated as pathnames. `git-update` will operate on the current working directory if no pathnames were specified at runtime.
+The `git-sync` script automates `git` fetching and merging across arbitrarily deep directory hierarchies.
+Non-option arguments passed on the command line are treated as pathnames. `git-sync` will operate on the current working directory if no pathnames were specified at runtime.

-`git-update` recursively walks the specified directory pathnames, descending into `git` repos and performing fetch and merge operations.
+`git-sync` recursively walks the specified directory pathnames, descending into `git` repos and performing fetch and merge operations.
 You can force a `git` repo to be skipped by creating an empty `.skip` file in the repo directory, alongside its `.git` subdirectory.

-`git-update` is tolerant of errors and will keep running if at all possible.
+`git-sync` is tolerant of errors and will keep running if at all possible.
 Note that authentication errors usually show up as `error 128`.
-In such cases, load the appropriate ssh keys into `ssh-agent` and run `git-update` again.
+In such cases, load the appropriate ssh keys into `ssh-agent` and run `git-sync` again.

 The following options are available: